Tan Pin Pin: Career

 Her films have screened at festivals including Berlin, Busan, Cinéma du Réel, Visions du Réel, Rotterdam and at the Flaherty Seminar.
 They have also screened on Discovery Channel.
 In Singapore, they have received sold-out screenings, toured schools and was acquired by Singapore Airlines for their in-flight entertainment services.
 Her video installations have been shown in the President's Young Talent Show, Singapore Art Show and the Aedes Gallery in Berlin.

 She has won or been nominated for more than 20 awards.
 According to Twitchfilm's Stefan, watching Invisible City "made you think, about existentialism, about memories, about immortality."
 Singapore GaGa, voted the Best Film in 2006 by The Straits Times, is described as "one of the best films about Singapore".
 Moving House, Pin Pin's thesis film for her Northwestern University MFA, won the Student Academy Award for Best Documentary.

 Other awards include two Asian Television Awards, Cinéma du Réel's Prix de la SCAM and Taiwan International Documentary Festival's Asian Vision Award.
 Her films are distributed by Objectifs Films.
 She recently completed Yangtze Scribbler and thesaurus.
 2015 will see the release of Tan's short film as part of an omnibus to commemorate Singapore's 50th year of independence.
+Tan joined as a member of the Academy Of Motion Picture Arts and Sciences in 2018.

 Film Community

 Tan Pin Pin is a founding member of filmcommunitysg, a collective of independent filmmakers in Singapore.

 She was on the team in 2011 that lobbied the Singapore Film Commission to include documentaries and films with artistic and cultural merit in the New Talent Feature Grant Scheme.
 Tan was on the Board of The Substation (2004–2011) and was also on the Board of the National Archives of Singapore (2007–2009).

 Tan, with Yuni Hadi, co-founded the Fly by Night Video Challenge which has seen several hundred short films made in the seven years it was run.
-She has been on film juries of Cinemanila International Film Festival, Jeonju International Film Festival and DMZ Docs amongst others.
+She has been on film juries of Cinemanila International Film Festival, Jeonju International Film Festival, and DMZ Docs amongst others.